MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/laps/laps-management-policy-settings.md

 ### PostAuthenticationResetDelay

-Use this setting to specify the amount of time (in hours) to wait after an authentication before executing the specified post-authentication actions (see the PostAuthenticationActions setting below).
+Use this setting to specify the amount of time (in hours) to wait after an authentication before executing the specified post-authentication actions (see PostAuthenticationActions).
 Supported values are:

 - **Minimum** : 0 hours (setting this value to 0 disables all post-authentication actions)
 - **Maximum**: 24 hours